Xeronaus/Xeronaus/README.md

 I'm a guy from Indonesia 🇮🇩 and I have few 'real' friends 🥲

 ## Links 🔗
-I'm not sure what to put here yet, maybe [Anuken's Cube](https://anuken.github.io/cube/).
+I'm not sure what to put here yet, how about [Anuken's Cube](https://anuken.github.io/cube/)?

 ## Skills 🛠️
-- Java Coding ☕
+- Java Coding ☕ (Very Beginner)
-- Pixel Spriting 🟥
+- Pixel Spriting 🟥 (Little Bit Experienced)
-- ~Procrastinating~ 😅
+- ~Procrastinating~ 😅 (Kind Of)

 ## GitHub Stats 📊